22 small business tax deductions for your return in 2026

 9. Business vehicles

-Business vehicles are a tax write-off.
+Business vehicle expenses are a tax write-off.
 If your business vehicle doubles as your personal vehicle, calculating the deduction can be tricky.

 If the vehicle is used solely for business purposes and never used for personal travel, such as a work van, you can deduct 100% of the cost of operating and maintaining the vehicle.